Majdal Zoun

 Majdal Zoun or Majdalzoun (مجدل زون) is a municipality in the Tyre district of Southern Lebanon.

 The total population of the town is about 4500, who work predominantly in agriculture.
 The municipality was established in 2004.

+In 2026 the village was mostly destroyed in a large explosion detonated by the Israeli Defense Forces.

 History

 Ottoman era

 In 1596, it was named as a village, Majdal Zurayd, in the Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 5 households, all Muslim.
-The villagers paid a fixed tax-rate of 25 % on agricultural products, such as wheat, barley, fruit trees, goats & beehives; in addition to occasional revenues and a tax on winter pastures; a total of 3,100 akçe.
+The villagers paid a fixed tax-rate of 25% on agricultural products, such as wheat, barley, fruit trees, goats & beehives; in addition to occasional revenues and a tax on winter pastures; a total of 3,100 akçe.